colorful line illustration of young people holding phones

 • 75% spend their free time online

-• 73% follow 1+ brands on social media
+• 73% follow at least 1 brand on a social

-• 25% spend five hours on their phones…daily
+• 25% spend five hours A DAY on their phones

 COPY AND PASTE THIS CODE TO EMBED ON YOUR SITE

 It seems as though they spend the majority of their lives on a device.
-As a brand, you can capitalize on this trend by ensuring your campaigns are responsive.
+As a brand, you can capitalize on this by ensuring your campaigns are responsive.

 To that point, make sure your content is interesting, visually-appealing, and engaging.
 Eighty-five percent of Gen Zers say easy mobile experiences are a top priority for making a purchase.
 In other words, if it won’t work on mobile, then you’ve lost a potential customer.

-If your response was “what the what” that’s okay.
 We’ve got intel.
 As of September 2019:

 81 percent of Gen Zers prefer shopping in-store.